 TNet: TNet is a phylogeny-based method for reconstructing transmission networks for infectious diseases.
 It takes as input a phylogeny of the strain (pathogen) sequences sampled from infected hosts and analyzes it to estimate the underlying transmission network.
 TNet relies on the availability of multiple strain sequences from each sampled host to infer transmissions and is simpler and more accurate than existing approaches.
 The method is parameter-free and highly scalable and can be easily applied within seconds to datasets with hundreds of strain sequences and hosts.
 TNet can be downloaded from http://compbio.engr.uconn.edu/software/tnet/

 TreeSolve: TreeSolve is a program for gene tree error-correction.
 TreeSolve is designed for the error-correction of microbial gene trees (with horizontal gene transfer) but can be easily applied to non-microbial gene trees as well.
-TreeSolve takes as input a rooted gene tree topology with branch support values (such as bootstrap support values), a known rooted species tree, and a collection of gene tree samples such bootstrap replicates or samples from a posterior distribution, and outputs an error-corrected gene tree topology.
-TreeSolve works by collapsing weakly supported branches in the input gene tree and then optimally resolving it based on both the input gene tree samples and the species tree while accounting for horizontal gene transfer, gene duplication, and gene loss.
+TreeSolve takes as input a rooted gene tree topology, a known rooted species tree, and a collection of (unrooted) gene tree samples such bootstrap replicates or samples from a posterior distribution, and outputs an error-corrected gene tree topology.
+TreeSolve works by computing branch support values for the given rooted gene tree based on the given replicates/samples, collapsing weakly supported branches in the input gene tree, and then optimally resolving it based on both the input gene tree samples and the species tree while accounting for horizontal gene transfer, gene duplication, and gene loss.
 TreeSolve serves a similar purpose as the TreeFix-DTL program described below, but is far more scalable and yields multiple candidate error-corrected gene trees.
 TreeSolve can be downloaded from http://compbio.engr.uconn.edu/software/treesolve/

 TreeFix: This is a program for very accurate reconstruction of eukaryotic gene trees.
 TreeFix takes as input a maximum likelihood gene tree topology, a known species tree, and a multiple sequence alignment for the gene family and outputs a more accurate gene tree topology that has statistically equivalent sequence support and better agreement with the species tree topology.
 Further technical details and experimental evaluation appear in the Systematic Biology paper listed on the publications page.
 TreeFix was programmed by Yi-Chieh Wu and can be downloaded from http://compbio.mit.edu/treefix/.